anatawa12/AvatarOptimizer/.docs/content/docs/developers/asset-description/index.en.md

 ### Parameters Read By Extenral Tools {#why-parameters-read-by-external-tools}

 Avatar Optimizer will remove components that are not used in the Avatar.
-Some components like VRCPhysBone and VRCContactReceiver will create Animator Parameters that can be read by OSC Tools.
+Furthermore, some components like VRCPhysBone and VRCContactReceiver will create Animator Parameters that can be read by OSC Tools.
 However, Avatar Optimizer cannot know if the parameters are used by OSC Tools or not.
-Therefore, Avatar Optimizer will remove those parameters or components that create those parameters.
+Therefore, Avatar Optimizer will remove those parameters or components that create those parameters, unintentionally for the users.

 To prevent Avatar Optimizer from removing those parameters, you can specify the parameters that are read by OSC Tools in Asset Description.